OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 you probably find your information.
 In case the flight status changes, you need to _refresh_ your page to see it.
-With a publish/subscribe protocol (like WebSocket), you would subscribe to an event like `flight-status-update`, and whenever such an update happens on the server side, the correspondinbg message would be sent to your browser, without you having to request it.
+With a publish/subscribe protocol (like WebSocket), you would subscribe to an event like `flight-status-update`, and whenever such an update happens on the server side, the corresponding message would be sent to your browser, without you having to request it.

 In our case, we would have:
 - The Raspberry PI publishing events to a WebSocket server